 There are several conflicting stories about how Egg Harbor got its name.
 One of the favorites, however, has to do with an incident that allegedly occurred in 1825, 28 years before the village was founded and 36 years before it gained official status.

 Door County's first community, Sturgeon Bay, was settled by Increase Claflin in 1835.
 Nine years later, following a frightening confrontation between his son-in-law and local Indians, Claflin moved his family north to Fish Creek.

 In the spring of 1853, 40 Norwegian Moravians, led by the Rev. Andrew Iverson, settled the area around Eagle Harbor.
 The hardy pioneers named their community Ephraim, a biblical term that means fruitful.

 Sister Bay, Door County's largest community north of Sturgeon Bay, was settled in 1857 by Norwegian immigrants.
 Originally two communities, Big Sister Bay and Little Sister Bay, the Village of Sister Bay was formally created in 1912.
 From 1859 until 1912 both communities were governed by the Town of Liberty Grove.

 Washington Island welcomes you to Door County's only year-round island community and the largest of Door County's thirty-four named islands with over 35 beautiful square miles and over 100 miles of roads to explore and enjoy.

-Northern Door County hosts an abundance of wonder, artistic gusto and some of the most breathtaking scenery around.
+Northern Door County hosts an abundance of wonder, artistic gusto and the most breathtaking scenery around.
 The "Top of the Thumb" is highlighted by the communities of Ellison Bay, Rowleys Bay and Gills Rock.
 These three communities share much in terms of charm but each offers sights and activities that distinguish it from the others.